- October 22, 2025

 “Great atmospheric tension, and the story unfolds in a satisfying way - whether you survive or not.”

-“The story was captivating enough to make me go through each of the choices and connect all the pieces together, and if there were to be more like this in the future, I'd appreciate the story being a little longer and perhaps having more 'majorly influential' decisions that could impact the ending you can achieve.”
+“The story was captivating enough to make me go through each of the choices and connect all the pieces together.
+If there were to be more like this in the future, I'd appreciate the story being a little longer with more majorly influential decisions impacting the ending, or even adding a small bit of tension with quick-time decisions.”

 “As an investigator, it would make sense that he would go through all three and I wouldn't need to go through multiple times to get the whole backstory.”